Products

 Before release, check prior history of chemical applications to ensure toxic residues are no longer present.
 See notes on chemical use below.

-Ensure that the contents of the tube is well mixed immediately prior to release.
+Ensure that the contents of the tub is well mixed immediately prior to release.
 Hypoaspis should ideally be applied directly onto the surface of the growing medium.
 They should also be applied to the floor of the greenhouse or growing area if it provides suitable conditions for fungus gnats to breed.

 After release